open-policy-agent/contrib/pam_authz/README.md

 ### Details

-For a more details on how to install, run, debug the PAM module on your own machines, see [this README](./pam/README.md).
+For a more details on how to install, run and debug the PAM module on your own machines, see [this README](./pam/README.md).